whirvis/clusteral/README.md

     stdout            # W: where to write program output        (optional)
 ```

-Both classes are in the `io.whirvis.edu.clustering.cli` package.
+Both classes are in the `io.whirvis.edu.clustering.cli` package of the `cli`
+module.

+⚠️ **Note:** When running the clustering program, you may encounter an error
+saying: "Unable to repair cluster with a coincidence center".
+This usually
+means you got unlucky with the centroids chosen by the program.
+However, if
+it fails more often than not, your dataset may not have enough data points.